carla-simulator/carla/Docs/ref_sensors.md

 ##Obstacle detector

 * __Blueprint:__ sensor.other.obstacle
-* __Output:__ [carla.ObstacleDetectionEvent](python_api.md#carla.ObstacleDetectionEvent) per obstacle detected.
+* __Output:__ [carla.ObstacleDetectionEvent](python_api.md#carla.ObstacleDetectionEvent) per obstacle (unless `sensor_tick` says otherwise).

 Registers an event every time the parent actor has an obstacle ahead.

-!!!
-Note
+In order to anticipate obstacles, the sensor creates a capsular shape ahead of the parent vehicle and uses it to check for collisions.
-    This sensor creates "fake" actors when it detects obstacles with something that is not an actor, this is so we can retrieve the semantic tags of the object we hit.
+To ensure that collisions with any kind of object are detected, the server creates "fake" actors for elements such as buildings or bushes so the semantic tag can be retrieved to identify it.

 | Blueprint attribute  | Type  | Default | Description |
 | -------------------- | ----  | ------- | ----------- |